Table of Contents

 - Provides a functional query language, PromQL, that allows us to select and aggregate time-series data in real time.
 It can apply subqueries, functions, and operators.
 It can filter and group by labels, and use regular expressions for improved matching and filtering.

 - Ensures simple reconfiguration.
 Configuration can be changed via the command line.
 For example, immutable system parameters, such as storage locations or computer’s disk and in memory (a quick example: the amount of data to keep on your Mac), and configuration files, such as jobs, instances, or which rule file to load.
 Changing configuration automatically applies to all monitoring services.

-- The load Prometheus places on monitored services and the network is low since metrics are stored in memory as they are generated, converted to a readable format, and Prometheus receives them by request (every 15 seconds by default), regardless of how many events are being generated.
+- The load Prometheus places on monitored services and the network is low since metrics are stored in memory as they are generated, and converted to a readable format, and Prometheus receives them by request (every 15 seconds by default), regardless of how many events are being generated.

 - The Prometheus architecture design system provides operational simplicity.
 Limited to a single node, Prometheus avoids clustering.
 Clustering brings operational complexity.